 Forest Camping Expereince

-Budongo Forest offer excellent forest camping that brings you to the tranquility of nature.
-The campsites are basic with pit latrines and firewood but campers should carry their food and other personal necessities.
-Camping is allowed at Busingiro Eco-center located on the western edge of Budongo forest and at Rabongo Forest near Kaniyo Pabidi office.
+Budongo Forest offer excellent forest camping that connects you to the tranquility of nature.
+The campsites are basic with pit latrines and firewood but campers must carry their food and other personal necessities.
+Camping is available at Busingiro Eco-center located on the western edge of Budongo forest and at Rabongo Forest near Kaniyo Pabidi office.

 -